 Most Common Up-Selling Approach

-If you are selling digital devices, entice your customers to buy a device with a slightly higher rate but with much more additional features.
+If you are selling digital devices, entice your customers to buy a device with a slightly higher rate but with many more additional features.
 If you are selling a camera, you’ll want to offer your customers the opportunity to purchase one with better specifications like Shooting Modes, Depth-of-Field, ISO, image area, etc but with on a higher rage.

 Whether you are dealing with an online store or a brick-and-mortar one, cross-selling is also a good idea to hike up your revenue.
 This technique not only helps you increase your order value but also helps you deal with your store’s slow-moving & non-selling products!

 - When it comes to electronic devices, cross-selling works the best.
 While selling a digital camera, you can persuade your customers to buy a memory card with it.
 Or, with a mobile phone, you can ask them to buy headphones.
 Customers are most likely to grab such offers.

 - In a physical store, you might have seen mannequins displayed with the whole outfit from head to toe.
 This is to make shoppers buy different yet related pieces together instead of just going with one.
 Similarly, many online stores use the same technique by displaying related products like bags, shoes, accessories on the product description page of a dress to entice customers.

 - Product bundling is a good way of cross-selling.
 Retailers can bundle up similar kinds of products at a discounted price.
 Moreover, If you are the customer pushing to unbundle the package, asking for a price breakdown is almost always to your favor.
 The choice is a good thing for you.

 - One most common approve is ‘would you like fries?’ approach while buying a burger.
 Including fries and cold-drink with a burger is cost-effective for the customers & also an approach increasing your AOV.